zone-eu/zone-mta/README.md

 # ZoneMTA (internal code name X-699)

 Modern outbound SMTP relay (MTA/MSA) built on Node.js and MongoDB (queue storage).
-It's kind of like Postfix for outbound but is able to use multiple local IP addresses and is easily extendable using plugins that are way more flexible than milters.
+It's kind of like Postfix for outbound but is able to use multiple local IP addresses and is easily extendable using plugins.

-> Currently there's a single ZoneMTA instance deployed to production, it delivers about 500 000 messages per day, processing 70-80 messages per second on peak times.
-Total messages successfully delivered by that server is more than 100 000 000 (plus 3 000 000 emails that have bounced).

 ```
 ███████╗ ██████╗ ███╗   ██╗███████╗███╗   ███╗████████╗ █████╗